-The College of Science (CoS) has identified supporting and stimulating research, especially involving students, as a strategic priority.
+SJSU and the College of Science (CoS) have identified supporting and stimulating research, especially involving students, as a strategic priority.
 Accordingly, we have implemented a number of programs to facilitate and encourage research activity.
 These programs have been funded through a combination of sources, including funds from the Provost's Office, the Division of Research and Innovation, the College of Science, and F&A reinvestment.

 RSCA (Research, Scholarship and Creative Activity) Seed Grant Program

-The SJSU Division of Research and Innovation offers Level-Up Grants to provide an opportunity for faculty to expand their established RSCA in new directions either as an independent investigator or through collaboration with SJSU or external partners to develop preliminary data for federal grant proposals.
+The SJSU Division of Research and Innovation offers Level-Up Grants to provide an opportunity for faculty to expand their established RSCA in new directions through collaboration with SJSU or external partners to develop preliminary data for federal grant proposals.
 The SJSU Division of Research and Innovation emails faculty when a call for these proposals is made.
-Find more information about this grant on the Research and Innovation website.
+Find more information about this grant here.

 Just-in-Time Grant Program

 Faculty who have submitted RSCA Metric Data to the College of Science may request funds from the Just-in-Time Grant program for any research-related need at any time during the year.
 The request need only be a brief description of what is needed and how the funds will advance the research agenda of the requester, and a brief budget.
-All such requests are reviewed by the CoS Research Committee, that evaluates the merit of the request, and the evaluations are forwarded to the Dean for a final funding decision.
-We endeavor to release Just-in-Time funds according to the following schedule: ½ in the first quarter, ¼ in the second quarter, 1/8th in the third quarter, and 1/8th in the final quarter.
+Please submit requests to firstname.lastname@example.org with the title "JIT Request".
+All such requests are reviewed by the CoS Research Committee, which evaluates the merit of the request.
+Evaluations are forwarded to the Dean for a final funding decision.
+We endeavor to release Just-in-Time funds according to the following schedule: half in the first quarter, one quarter in the second quarter, one eighth in the third quarter, and one eighth in the final quarter.
 This method balances providing funds early to maximally stimulate research with retaining some funds to meet unforeseen needs.